-What is the GAMA/Build A Plane 2015 Aviation Design Challenge?
+What is the GAMA 2016 Aviation Design Challenge?

-The General Aviation Manufacturers Association (GAMA) and Build A Plane, a non-profit organization that encourages aviation and aerospace education, are sponsoring the 2015 Aviation Design Challenge to promote Science, Technology, Engineering and Math (STEM) education through aviation in high schools across the United States.
+The General Aviation Manufacturers Association (GAMA) is sponsoring the 2016 Aviation Design Challenge to promote Science, Technology, Engineering and Math (STEM) education through aviation in high schools across the United States.

 How does the competition work?

 Schools interested in the competition will receive complimentary “Fly to Learn” curricula, which comes with flight simulation software powered by X-Plane.
 Teachers will guide students through the science of flight and airplane design, completing the curricula in approximately six weeks in the classroom or in four weeks through an accelerated program.
-Each high school will apply what they have learned by modifying the design of a Glasair Sportsman airplane that seats four adults.
+Each high school will apply what they have learned by modifying the design of an airplane.
 The schools will then compete in a virtual fly-off, which will be scored on aerodynamic and performance parameters while flying a specific mission profile.
 Judges from GAMA will select the winning school based on that score and other factors.

 What is the prize?